 - Age (58%)

 - Appearance (14%)

 - Disability* (5%)

 How Tengai is leveling the playing field

 Tengai started out as an idea; to mitigate bias in the job interview.
-And it has, therefore, been extremely important during the development phase that the robot interview is equal to a blind interview.
+It has, therefore, been extremely important during the development phase that the robot interview is equal to a blind interview.
 In other words, an interview where the assessment only will be based on competency and skill set.
 Nothing else.
-It’s an innovative and new thinking candidate experience where everyone is getting the same experience.
+It’s an innovative and new-thinking candidate experience where everyone is getting the same experience.

 The blind robot interview, in combination with Tengai’s human-like behavior, allows for an environment where job applicants can be themselves.
-Instead of being whom they think the recruiters want them to be.
-Actually, 89% of job seekers who met Tengai say they can be more honest during the robot interview.
+Instead of being who they think the recruiters want them to be.
+Actually, 89% of job seekers who met Tengai say they could be more honest during the robot interview.

 Book a free demo to learn how Tengai can help you create a more unbiased hiring process.